belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/103-setup-dns.md

 As there are no other servers setup, this can be validated when the VM's are created.

 ```
-To ensure alpine1 resolves the FQDN's correctly ensure the following is configured
+To ensure `alpine1` resolves the FQDN's correctly ensure the following is configured

 ```
-# run command to check Network interface configuration
+# on `alpine1`  run command to check Network interface configuration
 vi /etc/network/interfaces

 auto lo